TheonHarrison/Traffic_Simulation/README.md

 - `--controllers`: List of controllers to test
 - `--steps`: Number of simulation steps per run
 - `--runs`: Number of runs per configuration
-- `--gui`: Flag to show visualization during comparison
+- `--gui`: Flag to show visualisation during comparison
-- `--summary-only`: Only generate summary visualization, not detailed charts
+- `--summary-only`: Only generate summary visualisation, not detailed charts
 - `--run-id`: Identifier for this comparison run
 - `--output`: Directory to save results